SilasNiewierra/portfolio/projects.md

   content: Soak up what one of the wisest minds of our time has to say.
 Be inspired
     by the wisdom and knowledge of the Sokrates of the 21st century.<br><br><a href="/kanye-quotes" title="Learn-More">Learn More ...</a>
   slug: ''
 - template: content-feature
   block: feature-1
+  media_alignment: Right
+  media:
+    image: "/uploads/2020/11/17/thumbnail-hangroyal.png"
+    alt_text: Hang Royal Thumbnail
+  headline: "<strong>Hang Royal</strong><br>a classic, with a twist  "
+  content: A classic game with a few special twist and turns to make it more entertaining.
+    Unlock characters and use power items to find the missing words.<br><br><a href="/hang-royal" title="Learn More ...">Learn More ...</a>
+  slug: ''
+- template: content-feature
+  block: feature-1
+  media_alignment: Left
+  headline: "<strong>TapThat<br></strong>train your brain  "
+  content: By following a game principle old as time, this application not only trains
+    your memorization abilities but also is a perfect companion to pass the time.<br><br><a href="/tapthat" title="Learn More ...">Learn More ...</a>
+  media:
+    image: "/uploads/2020/10/19/thumbnail-tapthat.png"
+    alt_text: Thumbnail TapThat
+  slug: ''
+- template: content-feature
+  block: feature-1